katademy-decks/kubernetes/README.md

 <details>
 <summary>
-You have a two-container pod with a shared volume at '/etc/foo' on both containers.
+<b>You have a two-container pod with a shared volume at '/etc/foo' on both containers.
 Connect to the second busybox, write the first column of '/etc/passwd' file to '/etc/foo/passwd'.
-Connect to the first busybox and write '/etc/foo/passwd' file to standard output.
+Connect to the first busybox and write '/etc/foo/passwd' file to standard output.</b>
 </summary>
 Connect to the second container:
 <i>kubectl exec -it busybox -c busybox2 -- /bin/sh</i><div><div>/etc/passwd is colon delimited, use cut to get the first column</div><div><i>cut -f 1 -d ':' /etc/passwd &gt; /etc/foo/passwd</i></div><div><i>cat </i><i>/etc/foo/passwd</i></div><div><div><i>exit